Endorsed Study Model

 - ALT-TRACC: Led by Dr Vanessa Wong – determining the efficacy of alternating oxaliplatin and irinotecan doublet schedules versus continuous doublet chemotherapy in previously untreated metastatic colorectal cancer.

-- LICPIC: Led by A/Prof Steven Smith – assessing if giving local anaesthetic, Lignocaine, into your bloodstream during surgery will improve part of your immune system after surgery for colorectal cancer.
+- LICPIC: Led by A/Prof Stephen Smith – assessing if giving local anaesthetic, Lignocaine, into your bloodstream during surgery will improve part of your immune system after surgery for colorectal cancer.

 - GENESCREEN 5-FU: Led by Prof Stephen Ackland – aims to identify patients who are deficient in an enzyme known as DPD, to allow for safer chemotherapy dosing decisions.